Class of 2014

 Thomas Jonte (minor) received his MLIS from the University of South Carolina in 2013.
 He is currently the Children’s Librarian at Volusia County Public Library in Port Orange, FL.

 Christine Mahoney, the 2011 Outstanding Senior in English, received her MA in English from Clemson University in August 2013.
+In 2014, she accepted a position as an 8th-grade English Language Arts teacher at Southwood Academy for the Performing Arts in Anderson, SC.

 After graduation, Holtie Murphy served as a Teach for America corps member by teaching elementary school in Jacksonville, FL.
 In July 2013, she received her Florida teaching certificate for Elementary Education as well as Pre-Kindergarten/Primary Education.